According to the National Highway Traffic Safety Administration (NHTSA), bicyclists should do the following to ensure their safety while riding:

 - Adjust Your Bicycle: Stand over your bicycle.
 The seat should be evenly leveled from front t back, and its height should be adjusted to allow room for your knee t slightly bend when it is fully extended.
 The handlebar height should b at the same level as the seat.

 - Be Aware of Parked Cars: Parked cars can be dangerous too!
-Ride far enough away from the curb s that you can avoid doors opening abruptly and cars leaving their parkin spots without signaling.
+Ride far enough away from the curb s that you can avoid doors opening abruptly and cars leaving their parking spots without signaling.

 Always remember that while on the road, regardless of whether you are a pedestrian, motorist, or bicyclist: courtesy is cool.